wunderdojo/Kitchen-Sink/README.md

 ## Changelog
 ###1.0.0
-* New: Plug created.
+* New: Plugin created.
 No further changes anticipated -- it does what it does, what more is there to do?